anniezhe/mastercard/readme.md

 # Mastercard Stock Data
 This repository contains Mastercard's stock data from Yahoo!
-Finance (file is in `.csv`), my project file in `.ipynb`, `.tex`, and `.pdf`.
-The `.ipynb` and the `.pdf` files have everything including introduction, python code, and graphs.
+Finance (file is `MA.csv`), my project file in `.ipynb`, `.tex`, and `.pdf`.
+The `mastercard.ipynb` and the `mastercard.pdf` files have everything including introduction, python code, and graphs.